 Today, the NCPV activities support the DOE SunShot Initiative, which is administered by the DOE Solar Energy Technologies Office.
 The goal is to make large-scale solar energy systems (at low penetration) cost-competitive with other energy sources by 2020.
 The NCPV coordinates its research and goals with researchers from across the country, including the Quantum Energy and Sustainable Solar Technologies (QESST) Center and the Bay Area PV Consortium.

-Bill Tumas is acting director of the NCPV.
+Wyatt Metzger is acting lead of the NCPV.